brantleyrecs/zoolander-server/readme.md

 # Rare Server
 <!-- TODO: Add a description of the Rare application -->

+Didnt do anything on this.
+Havent started this class yet

 ## Getting Started:
 1. Run `pipenv shell` to start the virtual environment
 1. Run `pipenv install` to install the dependencies